mattboldt/typed.js/.github/ISSUE_TEMPLATE.md

 <!--
-IMPORTANT: Please use the following format to create a new issue.
+IMPORTANT: If applicable, please use the following format to create a new issue.
-If your issue was not created using the format below, it will be closed immediately.
+If your issue is not created using the format below, it will be closed.
 -->

 ### Description